ttamayo/CS205_Redfield/README.md

 <img src="Graphics/speedup_openmp.png" width="400">
 </center>

 **Figure:** Speedups of matrix-matrix multiplication using multiple threads.
-We can see that the use of 10 threads is better justified for larger system sizes.
+We can see that the use of more threads is better justified for larger system sizes.

 <center>